Table of contents:

 DOWNLOAD

-Device informed update server that it started the download.
+The device informed the update server that it started the download.

 Intermediate feedback